gthreats/healthcare-supply-chain-risk-analytics/README.md

 ADTA 5830 – Risk Management and Value Creation for Analytics
 University of North Texas – MS in Advanced Data Analytics

+## Project Highlights

+• Identified medication supply disruption as the highest operational risk for the healthcare system
+• Developed a weighted risk scoring framework to prioritize operational risks
+• Designed a mitigation strategy focused on inventory visibility and forecasting alerts
+• Defined operational KPIs for supply chain performance monitoring
+• Built an executive dashboard concept for ongoing risk monitoring

 ## Business Context

 Healthcare supply chains are increasingly vulnerable to medication shortages due to supplier disruptions, demand volatility, and limited inventory visibility.